Raydient Places + Properties is on a mission to create places with purpose.

 Where front porches connect people, and trails connect everything else.
 Where wellness and walkability aren’t just catchwords—they’re the UF Health and Y in the neighborhood, and the homegrown burger spot on the corner.
 And we’re just getting started.

 Port Gamble encompasses 318-acres total, including a 120-acre developed townsite and 1.4 miles of waterfront on the scenic shores of Hood Canal just outside of Seattle.
 We are seeking interest from developers, builders, investors, and potential partners, for Port Gamble, a historic town in Kitsap County, Washington.

-Our rural properties team understands the importance of having a place to call your own, with room for your boat or R.V., neighbors out of view, and maybe even space for livestock and an extra large garden.
+Our rural development team understands the importance of having a place to call your own, with room for your boat or R.V., neighbors out of view, and maybe even space for livestock and an extra-large garden.
 We also offer larger properties that are ideal for recreational uses like hunting or family estates.
 With country land for sale in the Southeastern United States from Florida to Texas, there’s something for every rural land need.

-The Raydient rural land sales team takes a lot of the legwork out of finding the best rural property for a future homestead, farm ranch or recreational site.
-Our Rural Places have easy access, road frontage and we often add culverts for driveways.
+The Raydient rural development team takes a lot of the legwork out of finding the best rural property for a future homestead, farm ranch, or recreational site.
+Our Raydient Places have easy access, road frontage and we often add culverts for driveways.
 We even do the work of ensuring a clear title before the property goes on the market, making buyers that much closer to their dream homesite or getaway.